matrixorigin/matrixorigin.io.cn/docs/MatrixOne/parser_camp_event.md

 TRUNCATE [TABLE] tbl_name
 ```

-`TRUNCATE TABLE` empties a table completely.
-Logically, `TRUNCATE TABLE` is similar to a `DELETE` statement that deletes all rows, or a sequence of `DROP TABLE` and `CREATE TABLE` statements.
+`TRUNCATE TABLE` empties a table completely。Logically，`TRUNCATE TABLE` is similar to a `DELETE` statement that deletes all rows，or a sequence of `DROP TABLE` and `CREATE TABLE` statements。

 KILL Statement